Colombia

 • Food – Some employers provide food that includes drinks, fresh fruit, and snacks.

-• Personal Loans – For employees who require loans employers may offer up to one month’s salary as a loan without a review of credit.
+• Personal Loans—Employers may offer up to one month’s salary as a loan without a credit review for employees who require loans.

 • Birthday Holiday – Employees do not have to work on their birthdays.

-• Educational Support – Employers pay 50% of postgraduate costs for employees.
-The employees must agree to stay with the company for a set period of time or they must repay these educational expenses.
+• Educational Support—Employers pay 50% of postgraduate costs for employees.
+The employees must agree to stay with the company for a set period or repay these educational expenses.

 Related Government Websites